How to Reset Your Mindset When You’re Feeling Stuck

 Think of life as a spiral—each experience, challenge, and lesson circles back, giving you the opportunity to grow, refine your path, and build a stronger foundation for the future.

-7. Seek Support and Inspiration
+7. Seek Inspiration + Support

 You don’t have to figure everything out alone.
 Talking to a friend, mentor, or coach can provide fresh perspectives.